beangusu/Bingcentia/README.md

 - https://www.moddb.com/mods/skyrim-realistic-overhaul/downloads (Be sure to grab Parts 1-3 and the SE 1.8 Update, **not** the Original Skyrim Version 1.8 Update)

 Some of the `Output files` will fail to download due to their size and your internet speed.
-Download them manually from here:
+Keep in mind that you might hit the cap for Mega downloads while installing these too.
+If that happens, grab a vpn and download them manually from here:

 [Bingcentia Custom Files](https://mega.nz/folder/LoRAwS6S#IgfSALnZxW0-68xad94epQ)